faissaloo/mfcd/README.md

 work for other models, I haven't tested it).
-I wrote it because I found macfanctld too be much too bloated, taking up 19184 bytes of storage, 224kb of RAM and frequently hitting 1% CPU usage. mfcd on the other hand never hits 1% CPU usage, uses only <1kb of storage space and a measly 8192 bytes of RAM.
+I wrote it because I found macfanctld too be much too bloated, taking up 19184 bytes of storage, 224kb of RAM and frequently hitting 1% CPU usage. mfcd on the other hand never hits 1% CPU usage, uses only <872 bytes of storage space and a measly 4kb of RAM.
 Granted it doesn't have all of macfanctld's bells and whistles, but I just didn't need them anyways.